2000kg ATM Load Rating

 Smother ride & lower more ground clearance:

-Self-damping action and independent suspension, RIS delivers a smooth, quiet ride like no other – adding up to an improved towing experience.
+Self-damping action and independent suspension, ITS delivers a smooth, quiet ride like no other – adding up to an improved towing experience.
 Also, by bolting the axle up close to the chassis this give more ground clearance than traditional spring & axle setup.

-What is Galvanising
+What is Galvanizing

-Hot-dip galvanising is the process of dipping fabricated steel into a kettle or vat containing molten zinc.
+Hot-dip galvanizing is the process of dipping fabricated steel into a kettle or vat containing molten zinc.
 The process is inherently simple which provides a distinct advantage over other corrosion protection methods.
 While the steel is in the kettle, the iron in the steel metallurgical reacts with the molten zinc to form a tightly-bonded ally coating that provides superior corrosion protection to steel.

-The coating that develops during the galvanising process is metallurgical bonded to the steel and virtually becoming a part of the steel itself.
+The coating that develops during the galvanizing process is metallurgical bonded to the steel and virtually becoming a part of the steel itself.
 During the reaction in the kettle, the zinc interacts with the iron in the steel to form a series of zinc-iron alloy layers.

 - Galvanised coatings on steel can last in excess of 50 years, continually